schoeberl/chisel-lab/lab1/README.md

 After the lab you will have a good overview of the tools used to edit and compile a hardware design coded in Chisel.
 You will be able to synthesize this design and configure the FPGA board.

+We assume that you have downloaded the complete lab material from GitHub and it is placed in folder ```chisel-lab```.

 ### Exploring and Compiling the Hello World Component